-What is Namenda?Namenda is used to treat patients with Alzheimer's disease.
+What is Namenda?Namenda is a medication used to treat Alzheimer's disease.

-Who should not take Namenda?You should not take Namenda if you are allergic or sensitive to memantine or any other ingredient in Namenda.
+Who should not take Namenda?Do not take Namenda if you are allergic to it or any of its ingredients.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.

-Adults: The usual starting dose is 5 milligrams (mg) taken once a day.
-Your doctor may then gradually increase your dose.
-The usual maintenance dose is 10 mg taken twice a day (morning and evening).
+Adults: The usual starting dose is 5 milligrams (mg) taken once daily.
+Your doctor may increase your dose gradually as needed to a usual maintenance dose of 20 mg daily (taken as two 10-mg doses).

 How should I take Namenda?Namenda may be taken with or without food.
-A daily dose of 5 mg should be taken in the morning; all doses higher than 5 mg should be divided into two doses, taken every morning and evening.
+A daily dose of 5 mg should be taken in the morning, and all doses higher than 5 mg should be divided into two doses taken every morning and evening.

 If you are taking Namenda oral solution, your doctor will provide instructions on how to use the dosing device.
 Do not mix Namenda oral solution with any other liquid.

 What are possible food and drug interactions associated with Namenda?If Namenda is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Namenda with the following: cimetidine, hydrochlorothiazide, metformin, nicotine, NMDA antagonists (amantadine, ketamine, or dextromethorphan), quinidine, ranitidine, and triamterene.
+It is especially important to check with your doctor before combining Namenda with the following: carbonic anhydrase inhibitors (such as acetazolamide), cimetidine, diuretics (water pills) such as hydrochlorothiazide and triamterene, metformin, nicotine, NMDA antagonists (such as amantadine, dextromethorphan, ketamine), quinidine, ranitidine, and sodium bicarbonate.

 What are the possible side effects of Namenda?Side effects cannot be anticipated.
 If any develop or change in intensity, tell your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking this drug.

-Side effects may include: headache, high blood pressure, dizziness, confusion, hallucinations, pain, tiredness, constipation, vomiting, cough, back pain, shortness of breath
+Side effects may include: back pain, confusion, constipation, cough, dizziness, hallucinations, headache, high blood pressure, pain, shortness of breath, tiredness, vomiting

-Can I receive Namenda if I am pregnant or breastfeeding?You should not use Namenda during pregnancy unless your doctor instructs you to and is aware that you are pregnant.
-It is not known whether Namenda is excreted in breast milk.
+Can I receive Namenda if I am pregnant or breastfeeding?The effects of Namenda during pregnancy and breastfeeding are unknown.
 Tell your doctor immediately if you are pregnant, plan to become pregnant, or are breastfeeding.